Citizenship (Amendment) Act, 2003: Background

 The Indian Constitution was implemented in 1950 guaranteed citizenship to all of the country's residents at the commencement of the constitution, and made no distinction on the basis of religion.
 The Indian government passed the Citizenship Act in 1955.
 The Act provided two means for foreigners to acquire Indian citizenship.
 People from "undivided India" were given a means of registration after five years of residency in India.
 Those from other countries were given a means of naturalisation after ten years of residency in India.

 A very large number of illegal immigrants, the largest numbers of whom are from Bangladesh, live in India.
 The Task Force on Border Management quoted the figure of 15 million illegal migrants in 2001.
 The majority of them live in the states of Assam and West Bengal, but many attempt to find work in big cities like Delhi.
 The reasons for the scale of migration include a porous border, historical migration patterns, economic reasons, and cultural and linguistic ties.

 On August 15, 1985, after six years of violent protests against migrants and refugees in the northeastern states of India, the Assam Accord was signed between the Indian government and the leaders of the Assam movement in the presence of Rajiv Gandhi.
 This accord, amongst other things, promised that the Indian government will deport all illegal aliens who had arrived after March 1971.
 A 1986 amendment to the Citizenship Act of 1955 was proposed and passed by a Congress-led government.
 This amendment restricted the Indian citizenship to those born in India prior to 1987 to either a mother or a father who was an Indian citizen.
 The Citizenship (Amendment) Act of 1986 effectively blocked jus soli citizenship to the children of couples who were both illegal aliens and to second-generation refugees from citizenship rights in India.

 In addition, in 1983, the Congress government passed the Illegal Migrants (Determination by Tribunals) Act, thereby establishing a system to detect and expel foreigners through tribunal proceedings.

 The "detection, deletion and deportation" of illegal migrants has been on the agenda of the Hindu nationalist Bharatiya Janata Party (BJP) since 1996.
 After coming to power in 1998, the government drafted an amendment to the Foreigners Act, 1946 proposing jail sentences and fines for illegal immigrants as well as for those abetting illegal immigration.
-After receiving a review report from the Law Commission, the bill was passed by Rajya Sabha in May 2003 and by Lok Sabha in January 2004.
+After receiving a review report from the Law Commission, the amendment bill was passed by Rajya Sabha in May 2003 and by Lok Sabha in January 2004.